-For the BLAST search, the hairless protein's SwissProt accession number yielded the amino acid sequence in Fasta format.
-BLASTP results (Figure 1a, 1b) showed that bit scores and expected alignment values were extremely poor and did not show evidence of a significant alignment.
-It was evident from the extremely low alignment bit scores that there was no helpful template structure available to estimate the structure of the complete hairless protein.
+The amino acid sequence in Fasta format was retrieved from the SwissProt accession number of the hairless protein for the BLAST search.
+Results from BLASTP (Figure 1a, 1b) demonstrated that bit scores and anticipated alignment values were very subpar and did not demonstrate a meaningful alignment.
+Because the alignment bit scores were so low, it was clear that no useful template structure was available to predict the structure of the full hairless protein.